Training & Experience

 I obtained a master’s degree in Marriage and Family Therapy (MFT) from Northwestern University.
 While in my master's program, I gained clinical experience with diverse clientele.
 I worked with individuals, couples, and families at Northwestern's Bette D. Harris Family and Child clinic.
 And in downtown Chicago, I provided parent training to families of children ages 2 to 6 through the "Parents in Charge" program.

 After graduating, I moved to San Francisco where I trained therapists as an Assistant Professor in a Couple and Family Therapy program.
 I ultimately decided to return to Tallahassee to start my own family and be closer to home.
 Now, I own a private practice, which grants me the flexibility to work with a wide range of clientele.
-I also serve as a faculty member at FSU in the Department of Family and Child Sciences.
-I teach courses in Family Relationships, Foundations of Counseling, Parenting, and Lifespan Development.
+I have also served as a faculty member at FSU in the Department of Human Development and Family Science (HDFS).
+I have taught courses in Family Relationships, Foundations of Counseling, Child Development, Parenting, and Lifespan Development.

 Phone: (850) 270-8244